Santa Catarina (state): Tourism

 Santa Catarina offers several destinations and events throughout the year: rural tourism, thermal resorts, ecological tourism, and adventure sports, historic monuments and sights, religious tourism, Beto Carrero World and Unipraias parks in Balneário Camboriú, and beach resorts of Florianópolis, Laguna, Porto Belo and Itajaí.

 Some of these sights can only be seen in the off-season, like the snow on the Catarinense Mountain Range—one of the places in Brazil where it snows every year.

 Between July and November, southern right whales visit the state's coast.
 The municipality of Timbó is a center for adventure sports like rafting and canyoning.

 The popular festivities take place in October.
 The Oktoberfest of Blumenau is Brazil's largest and the world's second largest (after Germany's Munich).

 Joinville is the host city in July to the widely acclaimed "Joinville Dance Festival", the annual "Festival of Flowers" in November which showcases orchids produced in the region, and several business events in its Convention Center.

-Urubici, nestled in the stunning Serra Catarinense region of Santa Catarina, is a prime ecotourism destination known for its breathtaking landscapes, adventure opportunities, and charming climate.
-Home to Morro da Igreja, one of the highest points in southern Brazil, and the iconic Pedra Furada, the town offers panoramic views that attract nature lovers year-round.
-Visitors can explore magnificent waterfalls like Cascata do Avencal and Véu de Noiva, drive through the dramatic cliffs of Serra do Corvo Branco, or embark on scenic hiking and cycling trails.
-Urubici is also famous for its winter charm, often experiencing frost and even rare snowfall, making it one of the coldest places in Brazil.
-Beyond nature, the town delights with its rich gastronomy, featuring traditional pinhão dishes, fresh trout, and locally produced wines, while religious and cultural sites like the Gruta Nossa Senhora de Lourdes add to its tranquil charm.
-Whether for adventure, relaxation, or simply to enjoy the picturesque mountain scenery, Urubici stands as one of Santa Catarina’s most captivating tourist destinations.